bradwilson/ansible-dev-pc/README.md

 # Running

-Before running the scripts, please review `_all.yaml` and comment out software you don't want installed.
-In particular, you should examine every `customization.yaml` file as these contain my personal opinionated customizations; feel free to comment out sections of those files, or ignore them entirely.
+Before running the scripts, please review `_all.yaml` and `_all_no_customization.yaml`, and comment out software you don't want installed.
+In particular, most folders contain `customization.yaml` files which tend to contain my personal opinions on customizations; feel free to comment out sections of those files, or ignore them entirely.

 To run the setup: